na23b005/AI-Chatbot/README.md

 ## Usage

-1. **Login** to the application.
-2. Select a skill:
+1. Select a skill:

    * **Conversation Analysis**: Upload an audio file → get transcription + diarization.
    * **Image Analysis**: Upload an image → get AI-generated description.
-   * **Document/URL Summarization**: Upload a PDF/DOC or paste a URL → get summary.
-3. View results directly in the app interface.
+1. View results directly in the app interface.

 ---

 ## API Hosting

 * Backend is deployed at: **`https://pilvo.onrender.com`**
-* Make sure your frontend `.env` (if applicable) points API calls to this URL.
+* Make sure your frontend `.env` (if applicable) points API calls to this URL.OR PORT 5000 can be used in backend

 ---